 - Prioritize getting 7-8 hours of sleep every night.
-If you don’t sleep well and can only work on one thing, make it your sleep.
-Get natural light in the morning, avoid bright light in the evening, set a keep a regular bedtime, limit use of screens in the evening (or use a blue light blocker), limit alcohol, and take some time to wind down at the end of the day.
+If you don’t sleep well and can only work on one thing, make it this one.
+Get natural light in the morning, avoid bright light in the evening, set and keep a regular bedtime, limit use of screens in the evening (or use a blue light blocker), limit alcohol, and take some time to wind down at the end of the day.

 - Eat 3 plant foods at every meal.
 Start working your way up to including at least 3 plant foods – vegetables, fruits, whole grains, nuts, and seeds – in every meal.
 If you eat snacks, eat mostly unprocessed or lightly processed plant food (nuts, fruit, peanut butter on whole grain crackers, etc.)

 - Spend time outside in natural light every day.
 Try to get outside every day and spend time in natural light.
-If possible, go outside in both the early morning and the early evening on most days – the wavelengths of light present at those times of day help to set your body’s circadian rhythm, which affects sleep, energy, hormones, and appetite.
+If possible, go outside in the early morning, the middle of the day, and the early evening on most days – exposure to natural light at those times of day help to set your body’s circadian rhythm, which affects sleep, energy, hormones, and appetite.